-The Department of Economics does not offer teaching assistantships.
-However, graduate assistantships are offered to students in the MS-EPA program or the MBA program.
+The Department of Economics does offer teaching assistantships to students enrolled in the MS in Economics and Policy Analysis program.
+Graduate assistantships are also offered to students in the MS-EPA program.

-Graduate assistantships are available to both international and domestic students who have been admitted to either the MS-EPA or MBA program.
+Graduate assistantships are available to both international and domestic students who have been admitted to the MS-EPA program.

 The deadline for graduate assistantship applications is June 1.
 However, priority consideration will be given to students who apply to the MS-EPA program by April 15.

 No, letters of recommendation are not required.
 However, you may include letters of recommendation with your assistantship application if you would like them to be considered.